Published By Credit Suite at November 25th, 2016

 Based on what’s on your business credit report, would you want to buy your company?

-…The one with a very limited or no credit profile… or one with a credit profile that reflects good payment performance, and one with available credit.
+Is it the one with a very limited or no credit profile?
+Or the one with a credit profile that reflects good payment performance, with available credit.

-Business credit is essential in getting a good evaluation of a business, so insure you have checked yours recently and that it represents your business as you want and it should.
+Business credit is essential in getting a good evaluation of a business.
+So make sure you have checked yours recently and it represents your business as you want and it should.

-You already have consumer credit, now you can have a whole other credit profile with business credit also.
+You already have consumer credit, now you can have a whole other credit profile with business credit.

-This means it’s the only way to get multiple Staples cards, Office Depot, Lowes, Walmart, Target, and so on… in most cases.
+This means it’s the only way to get multiple Staples cards, Office Depot, Lowes, Walmart, Target, and so on.
+That is, in most cases.

-When you have access to more store and cash credit cards, you also have access to a lot more useable money.
+When you have access to more store and cash credit cards, you also have access to a lot more usable money.

 Plus per SBA business credit limits are 10-100 times that of consumer limits.
-Obtaining business credit radically increases your available credit as a result.
+Getting business credit radically increases your available credit as a result.

 Businesses have a need for higher limits… and higher limits they get with business credit.